Buying your first nail drill kit is an exciting venture because it’s an investment in your passion.

 The tapered barrel bit looks like a cone with a flat end.
 The Nails Magazine Guide to Electric Filing recommends the tapered barrel bit for acrylic work and cutting backfill.

 Tapered barrel bits work well to take off a lot of product for thick or textured designs because of the hard, carbide material.
+The tapered barrel is not suitable for cuticle work.

 The VP safety bit looks like the tapered barrel bit, but it has a rounded tip.
 This is the best nail bit for use in the cuticle area.
 The small size also works perfectly for smaller-sized nails.

-Use the small and large barrel bits for surface work, cutting backfill and shortening length.
+Use the small and large barrel bits for surface work, cutting backfill, and shortening length.
 It’s good to have several sizes on hand because these tips are a matter of personal preference.

+Purchase plenty of sanding bands, which you will slip over the mandrel bit for sanding and surface work.
 The paper construction of the sanding bands doesn’t allow them to be disinfected, so just discard them after every use.

-Make a Habit of Practicing Good Hygiene with Nail Bits
+Make A Habit Of Practicing Good Hygiene With Nail Bits

-Nail techs should never be in too much of a hurry as to neglect proper hygiene.
+Nail techs should never be in too much of a hurry to neglect proper hygiene.
 Robert Spalding, a Tennessee podiatrist and author of “Death by Pedicure,” says that about 75% of U.S. nail salons fail to sterilize their tools properly to prevent infection.

 Clean and sterilize drill bits after every procedure, even when the shop is busy.
 Scrub nail drill bits with a brush and rinse with soapy water, regardless of the drill bit material.
-Acetone works well for dissolving dead particles dust in the bit.
+Acetone works well for dissolving dead particles of dust in the bit.

-Follow manufacturer’s instructions and be sure to soak bits for at least 20 minutes.
+Follow the manufacturer’s instructions and be sure to soak bits for at least 20 minutes.
 Wipe them dry with a clean cloth or let them dry naturally.

 Practicing good hygiene also means cleaning your nail drill.
-Use a soft cloth to brush away dust from your nail drill or use an aerosol cleansing duster to remove particles from cracks and crevices.
+Use a soft cloth to brush away dust from your drill or use an aerosol cleansing duster to remove particles from cracks and crevices.

 More Related Resources: